Quasar Khanh

-Nguyen Manh Khanh (1934 in Hanoi – June 30, 2016 in Ho Chi Minh City), also known as Quasar Khanh, was a Vietnamese engineer, an inventor, and a designer.
+Nguyen Manh Khanh (1934 in Hanoi – June 30, 2016 in Ho Chi Minh City), also known as Quasar Khanh, was a French and Vietnamese engineer, an inventor, and a designer.
 The Vietnamese and French community significantly recognizes him for his inflatable furniture line Aerospace.
 At the age of fifteen, Khanh moved to Paris, and established himself as the most significant Vietnamese furniture designer of the 20th century.
 He was one of a handful of designers whose shocking products, in color and in form, were in touch with the renegade spirit of the 1960s.

 Biography

 During Khanh’s early adulthood he studied engineering at the National School of Bridges and Roads (1955-1958) in Paris.
 There, he met the beautiful and talented French fashion designer Emmanuelle.
 They married in 1957 and later had their daughter Atlantic Khanh.
 In this same year Nguyen Manh Khanh began going by the name Quasar Khanh, before he started his career in design.
 Before his death he moved back to Vietnam, Ho Chi Minh City.